Women exhibitors in Digital Startup Alley: Meet female-focused accelerators – TechCrunch

 Participating accelerators:

-She Gets Sh!t Done is an industry agnostic virtual accelerator for female entrepreneurs who want the power to choose their path to scaling profitable $1m+ businesses.
+She Gets Sh!t Done is an industry agnostic virtual accelerator for female entrepreneurs who want the power to choose their path to scaling profitable $1 million+ businesses.
 You’ll find application requirements here.

 Halo Incubator, a unique incubator devoted exclusively to women founders, was created to provide special guidance and resources with the goal of exponentially increasing the number of women-led businesses.
 You’ll find application requirements here.